officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ![Job Launchers](../img/Job_Launcher.png)

 #### Job Request class
-* Each Job has a corresponding Request class to take the Job Start request as each job may have a different set of arguments, though some job arguments are common to all jobs.
+* Each Job has a corresponding Request class to take the Job Start request parameters, as each job may have a different set of arguments.
-* So a base abstract class [JobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/JobLaunchRequest.java) is defined with common arguments i.e. `jobName`, `correlationId` and `sparkConfigs`.
+* Though some job arguments are common to all jobs, So a base abstract class [JobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/JobLaunchRequest.java) is defined with common arguments i.e. `jobName`, `correlationId` and `sparkConfigs`.
 * For each Job, a Request class extending [JobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/JobLaunchRequest.java) should be implemented.
 * Provide a Map of arguments specific to this Job in `jobArgs` method implementation.
+[SparkSubmitJobLauncher.java](src/main/java/com/ksoot/spark/launcher/SparkSubmitJobLauncher.java) will use these arguments to pass in `spark-submit` command.
-For example, [DailySalesReportJobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/DailySalesReportJobLaunchRequest.java) provides Statement month argument to `daily-sales-report-job` Job, which expects the month argument with name `STATEMENT_MONTH`, as you can see in [application.yml](src/main/resources/config/application.yml) property `ksoot.job.month`.
+For example, [DailySalesReportJobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/DailySalesReportJobLaunchRequest.java) provides Statement month argument to `daily-sales-report-job` Job, which expects the month argument with name `STATEMENT_MONTH`, as you can see in [daily-sales-report-job application.yml](src/main/resources/config/application.yml) property `ksoot.job.month`.
 ```java
   @Override
   public Map<String, String> jobArgs() {